pboling/galtzo/README.md

 If you want to jump right into making your own spin (the water is fine!) start with the [Blue Build Workshop](https://workshop.blue-build.org/), a web tool that will create a repo like this one and build your first image.

+Or see the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick manual setup instructions.

 This particular configuration layers the following onto `aurora-dx-hwe`: